-Dr. Robert Endres leads the biological physics group with its strength in the quantitative understanding of sensing and signalling.
+Dr. Robert Endres leads the biological physics group with its strength in the quantitative understanding of sensing and signalling, and the physics of life network.
 He also designed and introduced the Masters programme in systems and synthetic biology, and is highly involved in training undergraduate students in systems biology.

 Systems biology, information processing, biological physics, cell mechanics (summary pdf).